syncfusion-content/javascript-docs/js/Spreadsheet/Getting-Started.md

             </html>
 			{% endhighlight %}

-I>[In production, we highly recommend you to use our [custom script generator](http://helpjs.syncfusion.com/js/include-only-the-needed-widgets# "") to create custom script file with required controls and its dependencies only.
-Also to reduce the file size further please use [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en#text-compression-with-gzip "") in your server.]
+N> In production, we highly recommend you to use our [custom script generator](http://helpjs.syncfusion.com/js/include-only-the-needed-widgets# "") to create custom script file with required controls and its dependencies only.
+Also to reduce the file size further please use [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en#text-compression-with-gzip "") in your server.

 ## Creating ejSpreadsheet

 The Spreadsheet control can be created from an HTML `DIV` element with `id` attribute.
-To create the Spreadsheet, you should call the ` ejSpreadsheet ` jQuery plug-in function with the options as parameter.
+To create the Spreadsheet, you should call the `ejSpreadsheet` jQuery plug-in function with the options as parameter.
 The basic options to create Spreadsheet are `rowCount`, `colCount`, `activeSheetIndex`, `sheetCount` , `scrollSettings.width` and `scrollSettings.height`.
-Code snippet for loading `ejSpreadheet` with minimal settings and to initialize with default data.
+Code snippet for loading `ejSpreadsheet` with minimal settings and to initialize with default data.

 {% highlight html %}
 <div id='Spreadsheet'></div>